Unknown-Kush/KramaxPluginReload/README.md

 instead.
 ReloadableMonoBehaviour is a direct sub-class of MonoBehavior that adds a "type mapping" property that is used to ensure the correct class types are used for the DLL that is reloaded.

+In order to be able to use it, make sure to add this line:

+    using KramaxReloadExtensions;

 Next, you need to change any calls to GameObject.AddComponent<type> to use the method provided by ReloadableMonoBehaviour ReloadableMonoBehaviour.AddComponent(type).